Support for the Families with Children with Developmental Disabilities

 - You don’t know how to access community services such as health care, special education and more

-- You or your family need support:
+- You or your family need support

-- Finding a babysitter with special training
+- You need assistance is finding a caretaker with special training

-- Because you feel alone, isolated and exhausted
+- You feel alone, isolated and exhausted

 Who can F.A.C.T. help?